On April 4th, 2015, Posted by admin, No Comments

 A woman for example who is being ignored by her husband or someone who is constantly being rebuked by her teenage kids may start demanding unreasonably unattainable things from her business associates, colleagues or friends .
 Most times we don’t point it out and try to cooperate as much as we can, because its not exactly polite to tell anyone “sorry madam, we can not longer work with you because your attitude sucks”.

-I do not blame you Deena Sangha who is sitting several miles away from here in Calgary, Alberta.
+I do not blame you pain in the ass Deena Sangha as you are anyway several miles away in Calgary, Alberta.
 I completely understand you are disturbed with your life and we still have our best wishes for you.